oxinabox/MagneticReadHead.jl/README.md

 When a breakpoint is hit, then you will be given an Iron REPL to work with-in, allowing you to view/manipulate the arguments.

-With in this you can read (and write) variables,
+Within this you can read (and write) variables,
  - Step-Next: to move to the next IR statement
  - Step-In: to debug in the next function call (assuming next is a function call)
  - Step-Out: to debug from the next statement the function that called the current function